-Ulcerative colitis (UC) is an inflammatory bowel disease (IBD) that causes inflammation and sores, called ulcers, in the lining of the rectum and colon.
+Ulcerative colitis (UC) is an inflammatory bowel disease (IBD) of the lining of the rectum and colon.

 - Weight loss

 Most people with UC never develop colon cancer, although the duration of the disease and how much of the colon is affected may increase the risk for cancer.

 Doctors use blood tests, stool tests, colonoscopy or sigmoidoscopy, and imaging to diagnose UC.

 Treatment for UC depends on the severity and location of the disease and its symptoms.